Hi9Here/essentialhotels.co.uk/README.md

 If you need to push to dev server then use the dev branch

-If you need to push to the live server then use the live branch
+If you need to push to the live server then use the live branch.
+Only a few files are needed